Wesley00s/restaurant-application-system/README.md

 # Restaurant Management System

 Welcome to the Restaurant Management System repository!
 This project is a Java application based on Spring Boot, using PostgreSQL as the database to create a REST API for restaurant management.
-The system includes essential classes to model the structure of a restaurant, such as Client, Eanting Table, Employee, Ingredient, Item, and Request.
+The system includes essential classes to model the structure of a restaurant, such as Client, Eating Table, Employee, Ingredient, Item, and Request.

 ## Prerequisites